rmurphey/ttlpodcast.com/public/episodes/burak-kaya.md

 **Burak**: The basics are we have a staging server, which gets updated as soon as a build on master completes.
 So again, deploying is just changing the symlink, so you get the latest version on staging using the live back end and stuff.
 So, there’s a QA part.

-For the actual unit tests, I’m going probably disappoint you by not using Selenium, or Webdriver, or anything like that, because I think that’s too costly and the benefits are kind of diminishing, because browsers are kind of… You don’t really bump into inconsistency bugs that often as in the old days.
+For the actual unit tests, I’m going probably disappoint you by not using Selenium, or WebDriver, or anything like that, because I think that’s too costly and the benefits are kind of diminishing, because browsers are kind of… You don’t really bump into inconsistency bugs that often as in the old days.

 So, we use PhantomJS and Mocha, and try to test everything, including user interaction, by simulating clicks and stuff in our code.
-We’re also using Sinon, which is helping us a lot with its sandboxing feature, to just use a sandbox and then stub out and then do your stuff, and verify them.
+We’re also using Sinon, which is helping us a lot with its sandboxing feature, to just use a sandbox and then stub everything out and then do your stuff, and verify them.
 I think it’s working really well.

 I’d stick to that and just try to make things faster using those tools, if possible.
 If not, then I’m going to look into other ways.